Recharge Your Spirit with Nature Worship

-Shaman and Mystics have been practicing spiritual and devotional rituals that focus on connecting with hidden nature spirits for millennia.
+Shamans and Mystics have been practicing spiritual and devotional rituals focusing on connecting with hidden nature spirits for millennia.
 Pagan holidays, such as the upcoming Litha, celebrate warm weather, the gathering of herbs, and prayers for a bountiful harvest.
 Communing with nature is a practice that we, as a society, have strayed away from and to our own detriment.
-There is a shift in consciousness that calls intuitive people back home towards a healthier, more profound relationship with the trees, plants, crystals, and animals.
+A shift in consciousness calls us back home towards a healthier, more profound relationship with the trees, plants, crystals, and animals.

 If you feel the pull towards the natural world, here are a few steps to energetically connect and become grounded:

 Step 1.
 Find a sacred place you love.

 Explore the woods, nearby gardens, mountains, lakes, and waterfalls.
 You'll know when you've found your 'church' when the heart expands and you feel a flood of relief.
 Your body will be lighter, you'll breathe deeper, and your worries will take a backseat to the beauty surrounding you.

 Witness nature without judgment or labeling, and pay close attention to movement.
 Watch the wind blow through the tall grass in the meadow like an ocean wave.
 Laugh at the rogue squirrel that intrudes on a picnic lunch in the park.
 Let your naturally curious disposition rule your thoughts.

 Step 3.
 Be touchy-feely.